asterisk/ari-examples/README.md

 Dial an endpoint and put the resulting channel in a mixing bridge with the original Stasis channel.
 Gracefully handle hangups from either end.

+### bridge-move

+Put channel that enters Stasis into a holding bridge with music on hold while dialing another endpoint.
+Once endpoint answers, remove original channel from holding bridge and put both channels in a mixing bridge.
+Gracefully handle hangups from either end.

 # License

 Copyright (c) 2014, Digium, Inc. All rights reserved.